JetLagUK/BFZ1-Google-Docs-Code/README.md

 Save the code.

 ### For Our Example
-We won't need to do anything, just make sure the IDs and Tab name matches.
+Make sure the Google Sheets ID, Google Slides ID and the spreadsheet Tab name are correct.

 ## 4. Triggers
 Warning: Depending on what you choose, the code may start to run immediately.